ellcrys/cocoon/readme.md

 ### Cocoon

 Cocoon is an opinionated smart contract or self-executing application executor.
-It is the engine that powers Ellcrys smart contract platform providing the ability to build, run and interact with isolated, multi-signature and immutable applications.
-Cocoon takes advantage of existing technologies such as Docker, Nomad, Postgres and more to provide a fast, scalable and easy to use smart contract platform.
+It is the engine that powers Ellcrys' smart contract platform providing the ability to build, run and interact with isolated, multi-signature and immutable applications.
+Cocoon takes advantage of existing technologies such as Docker, Nomad, Postgres and more to provide a fast, scalable and easy to use smart contract engine.

 #### Is Cocoon another Ethereum?